The waitress laid down two giant bowls of pozole on the table.

 "I met Elizabeth at an eye clinic."

 "I was born with amblyopia on the left eye.
-I didn't have the usual symptoms growing up; until diagnosed when I had his first eye exam when I was seven or eight years old.
+I didn't have the usual symptoms growing up; until I was diagnosed on my first eye exam at seven or eight years old.
 By then, it was too late to have it treated.
-You know, I always dreamed of being a pilot, but that dream was pretty much grounded."
-Julian paused for Raul's reaction.
+I always dreamed of being a pilot, but you can say it grounded my dream."

-Raul didn't find the punt to be funny.
+Raul didn't find the punt to be funny, as Julian looked for an expression.

-"When I was older, I thought maybe there might be some new treatments.
-Who knows, perhaps even a fucking robotic eye, whatever.
-Anyhow, I made an appointment with an Ophthalmologist, and there she was.
+"But now that I was older, I thought maybe there might be some new treatments.
+Perhaps a fucking robotic eye, or something.
+Anyhow, I made an appointment, and there she was.
 The bad news couldn't have been more soothing coming from someone other than her.
 That day I dared myself to ask her out, and a year later, we were married."

-Julian momentarily gazed at the traffic on the avenida just a few feet away from the pozoleria.
-He got lost in the thought.
+Julian momentarily turned, gazed at the busy street a few feet away, and got lost in the thought.

-Raul nodded his head in agreement, muttering the word "pos si" with a mouth full of bread.
+Raul nodded his head in agreement, muttering the words "pos si" with a mouth full of bread.